-One of the best hikes in Iceland’s Þingvellir (Thingvellir) National Park is the Öxarárfoss Waterfall Trail, which also allows you to walk through a crater where two tectonic plates meet.
+One of the most popular hikes in Thingvellir National Park is the Öxarárfoss Waterfall Trail, which also allows you to walk through a crater where two tectonic plates meet.

-Iceland is full of dreamy and otherworldly adventures just like this, and is something you absolutely must take advantage of when visiting this incredible country.
+Iceland is full of dreamy and otherworldly adventures just like this and is something you must take advantage of when visiting this incredible country.

-Read on for my tips and advice for hiking in Thingvellir National Park…
+Read on for our tips and advice for hiking in Thingvellir National Park…

 Jump to your destination:

-You actually have the opportunity to walk through two tectonic plates; something you’re unlikely to be able to do in many other places, if at all.
+Pretty incredible, right?
+You actually have the opportunity to walk through two tectonic plates.
+Something you’re unlikely to be able to do in many other places – if at all.

-You won’t have to walk far from the Visitor Centre to see the Almannagjá fault, as it’s literally about 3 minutes from the centre’s entrance.
+You won’t have to walk far from the visitor centre to see the Almannagjá fault as it’s only about three minutes from the centre’s entrance.

-Before you walk through the plates, make sure you take a look at the views of the Thingvellir landscape from the viewing platform.
+Before you walk through the plates, make sure you take a look at the views of Thingvellir National Park from the viewing platform.
+They’re stunning!

-There’s also a pretty cool sun dial you can find on this viewing platform.
-Imagine coming here at ‘Golden Hour’ and seeing this dial glint in the sunlight?
+There’s also a charming sundial on this viewing platform.
+Imagine coming here at ‘Golden Hour’ and seeing this dial glint in the sunlight!

-Once you’ve spent some time admiring the great Almannagjá fault in the tectonic plates, it’s super easy to follow the trail to go find the other superstar of Thingvellir National Park: Öxarárfoss Waterfall.
+Once you’ve spent some time admiring the great Almannagjá fault in the tectonic plates, it’s super easy to follow the trail to go and find the jewel of Thingvellir National Park: Öxarárfoss Waterfall.